Retail Equation Playground

-Mentality adjustment: Just because traffic is down, does not mean that conversion cannot go up as customer to staff ratio is improved and sales can try hard to improve conversion since people have ventured out for needs.
+Mentality adjustment: Just because traffic is down, does not mean that conversion cannot go up as customer to staff ratio is improved and employees / staff can try hard to improve conversion since people have ventured out for needs.
 Store sets new target just 5 more transactions for the day to compensate and try to cut the loss in half.

 Other questions where the R.E.P can provide insight

 Q: What if I just improved our conversion by 1% chain wide or for a specific region?